CrankyDad/CrankyDad/README.md

 - 👋 Hi, I’m @CrankyDad
 - 👀 I’m interested in marine automation and digitalization
 - 🌱 I’m currently learning Python and NodeJS
 - 💞️ I’m looking to collaborate on Signal K and related modules.
-E-ink dislay for Signal K
+E-ink display for Signal K

 <!---